wadelau/wadelau.github.io/hanjst/hanjst-replacement.md

 </body>
 </html>
 ```
-Here `HANJST_JSON_DATA` is the placeholder where Hanjst will replace it with actual JSON data fro
+Here `HANJST_JSON_DATA` is the placeholder where Hanjst will replace it with actual JSON data in server-side.
+This can be seen in eg08111105 in previous section.